 Monitoring a rooftop solar hot water system

-David Gobbett used a Netduino microcontroller to monitor the temperature fluctuations in his rooftop solar hot water system.
-He describes the setup and what he’s learnt.READ MORE »
+David Gobbett is using a Netduino microcontroller to monitor the temperature fluctuations in his rooftop solar hot water system.

 To reduce our energy consumption over summer, we turn off the electric booster at the main switch during late November to late March, and we still have adequate hot water most of the time.
 However, occasionally we unexpectedly get caught short of hot water, and at those times it’s been frustrating having no way of knowing how hot the water in the tank actually is.